 Narm: Rubin's death in the movie, which was more of an in-universe Epic Fail than anything else.
 "Doh!"

 Squick: Old Dan's injuries.
 His stomach is torn open by a mountain lion.
 He survives and tries to follow Billy home, only to have his intestines spill out of the open wound and tangle in some brush.
-A sobbing Billy is forced to clean dirt and leaves off his faithful pet's intestines and stuff them back into the body cavity.
+A sobbing Billy is forced to clean dirt and leaves off his faithful pet's intestines and stuff them back into the poor dog's body cavity.
 This book was written for ten-year-olds.

 A close runner-up is Rubin's death, which is shockingly graphic and prolonged for a children's book: while threatening Billy and his dogs with a hatchet, Rubin trips and impales himself on the blade.
 He begs Billy to take the hatchet out.
 Billy obliges, wiggling the blade from the other boy's stomach.
 A "bubble of blood" works its way out of Rubin's mouth.
 It bursts, and Rubin drops dead.